ribasco/async-gamequery-lib/README.md

 Usage
 ------------

-For usage examples, please refer to the site docs.
+For usage examples, please refer to the [site docs](http://ribasco.github.io/async-gamequery-lib/).

 Compatibility
 -------------

 Since this was initially built on top of Java 8.
-There are no plans on supporting previous versions.
+There are no plans on supporting the previous versions.
 Time to move on :)

 Future Integrations
 --------------------

+Here are some of my planned integrations for future releases.
+Don't hesistate to contact me if you have any suggestions.

 * Riot Games - League of Legends Web API
 * Mojang - Minecraft server query